andrew/ultimate-awesome/README.md

 - [Generative_KG_Construction_Papers](https://github.com/zjunlp/Generative_KG_Construction_Papers) - Repository for the EMNLP2022 paper "Generative Knowledge Graph Construction: A Review".
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-cn](https://github.com/gamedilong/awesome-cn) - Awesome项目中文翻译，提升查阅效率.
-- [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
-- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.